Frequently Asked Questions

 Will there be opportunities for informal meetings and discussions?

 Yes, virtual platforms now offer a variety of opportunities for informal meetings and discussions.
 At the 2021 Biennial, not only will you have a chance to interact with speakers and participate directly in scientific sessions, we are also creating opportunities to hold reunions with friends and colleagues.
-We are also recreating our famous “lunch with leaders” event in a virtual setting so students and early-career researchers can connect with senior scholars
+SRCD's famous “lunch with leaders” event has been transformed into a virtual “Chat with Leaders” so students and early-career researchers can connect with senior scholars.

 Will there be SRCD-supported pre-conferences?